carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 Happily [Budget Tracker] implementation is following [code-splitting](https://reactjs.org/docs/code-splitting.html) principle, so user experience was not really affected with this integration.
 But user's device will eventually have to download this **extra 39%** (**539KB**).

 ### Offline first, not really
+> This section is not relevant if your use case doesn't imply saving data linked to the user.

 [Firestore] requires user to be authenticated, but [user can be anonymous](https://firebase.google.com/docs/auth/web/anonymous-auth), this is really cool feature if you don't want to force the user to identify to use the app.

-Another very useful and cool [Firestore] feature is that [it supports offline mode](https://firebase.google.com/docs/firestore/manage-data/enable-offline), so data can be saved even there is no Internet connection.
+Another very useful and cool [Firestore] feature is that [it supports offline mode](https://firebase.google.com/docs/firestore/manage-data/enable-offline), so data can be saved and read even there is no Internet connection.

 So... what is this ["Offline first, not really"](#offline-first-not-really) issue about?
 First time the application is opened, [Firebase] needs to authenticate the user, to do so, user's device has to be connected to Internet, so **you have to consider following scenario** and be OK with it: